 The Blue Earth River begins in northern Iowa and meets with the West Branch Blue Earth River in Faribault County in southern Minnesota.
 From there, it flows 108 miles northwardly in a winding course through eastern Faribault County into Blue Earth County, past the cities of Blue Earth, Winnebago, and Vernon Center to Mankato, where it enters the Minnesota River.
-Altogether, the watershed includes parts of eight counties in southern Minnesota—primarily Martin and Faribault—and four in northern Iowa.
+Altogether, the watershed includes parts of eight counties in southern Minnesota — primarily Martin and Faribault — and four in northern Iowa.
 There are 21 cities in the watershed, of which Mankato and Fairmont are the largest.

 The Blue Earth River major watershed area is about 1,550 square miles or 992,034 acres.
 The Blue Earth River, along with the city and county, were named for former deposits of bluish-green clay, no longer visible, along the banks of the river.
 The combination of erodible soils and higher flows has led to greater levels of erosion and a dramatic increase in sediment levels in the river system since European settlement in the late 1800s.
 Sediment makes the water cloudy and hurts aquatic life such as fish.

 By volume, the Blue Earth is the Minnesota River's largest tributary, accounting for 46% of the Minnesota's flow at the rivers' confluence.
-It also a major contributor of sediment to the Minnesota River.
+It also is a major contributor of sediment to the Minnesota River.
+The landscape is mainly flat, though it includes some hilly areas, ravines, bluffs, natural prairies and forested areas.
+The vast majority of the watershed is farmland.

 In the Greater Blue Earth River basin, 39 sections of streams and rivers fail to meet the state water quality standard for turbidity, meaning the water is too cloudy and affects aquatic life such as fish.
 Under state standards, the level of total suspended solids for rivers in the basin should be 90 parts per million.
 However, levels average between 175 to 675 parts per million according to water monitoring from 2000-2008.